ramsesproject/BraggNN/README.md

 * all hyper parameters and model configurations are given by using augment passing.
 * Please refer the help of main.py, e.g., run python main.py --help to get explaination of each augment
 * Once the training process is done, you are encouraged to check the validation error in the log file to find the best model checkpoint.

+# Advanced configuration for the model

+If you are working on normal diffractions that have reasonablly OK peaks, you do not need to customize the model.
+Based on our experience, the default model architecture should work reasonally well for any normal cases.
+The most you need is just a re-train.

+If you have some basic knowledge about machine learning and know the intuition of tuning model size based on training error and validation error.
+You are encorage to keep reading instructions to change the size of the model.